trt-pos/fxml2java/README.md

 We recommend using the `@CompileFxml` annotation on the main plugin class (the one that implements IPlugin) of your project.

-As the default behaviour, the Controller abstract class that you extended, tries to find the compiled view in the same package as the FXML file and, if it finds it, it will use it but needs reflection.
+As the default behavior, the Controller abstract class that you extended, tries to find the compiled view in the same package as the FXML file and, if it finds it, it will use it but rellies on reflection.
 ```java
 protected void loadFXML()
 {